-The Shelter Medicine Program at Illinois come in contact with There is a tremendous opportunity to gather data about animal health with all of the animals we.
+The Shelter Medicine Program at Illinois has a tremendous opportunity to gather health-related data on the hundreds of animals we encounter.
 Projects looking at infectious disease detection, diagnosis, and treatment have the potential to help shelters better deal with these significant problems.

 One ongoing project is looking at student experiential training and how surgery time decreases as students complete more surgeries.
 This project will quantify the effect of surgical training on student performance.
 It will be the first scientific evidence that student experiential training improves performance by decreasing intraoperative time.